Emergency Dentist – Plano, TX

 Call Us Today If Your

 When a dental emergency strikes, you’ll know by the pain or the damage to your mouth that you need a professional’s help as soon as possible.
 Our team at Vitality Dentistry will arrange for you to see Dr. Kung at the earliest possible convenience – ideally on the same day.
 With our various forms of sedation and comfort, we can help you calm down and relax as much as possible while doing everything we can to restore your smile.
-Call us as soon as you realize you need emergnecy dentistry in Plano, TX.
+Plus, with our advanced safety protocols in place, you can rest assured knowing that our office always has been and always will be safe, clean, and healthy.
+Call us as today if your teeth are hurting!

-- Expert Dentist Performs Wide Variety of Services
+- Expert Dentist Who Performs a Wide Variety of Services

 How to Prevent Dental Emergencies

 Since there are various ways a dental emergency occurs, you can’t entirely avoid the risk of one occurring.
 Nevertheless, you can keep your teeth and gums significantly safer by:

 - Brushing at least two times every day with fluoride-based toothpaste